-2019 update: There is now a new Matomo Analytics WordPress plugin available out called Matomo Analytics for WordPress.
-Plugin name: wp-matomo, not to be confused with the other plugin called WP-Matomo (WP-Piwik).
+2020 update: There is now a new Matomo Analytics WordPress plugin available out called Matomo Analytics for WordPress.
+Plugin name: wp-matomo, not to be confused with the integration plugin mentioned below called WP-Matomo Integration (WP-Piwik).

-The difference between wp-matomo and WP-Matomo (WP-Piwik) is that this new plugin installs Matomo Analytics fully in your WordPress.
+The difference between wp-matomo and WP-Matomo Integration (WP-Piwik) is that wp-matomo installs Matomo Analytics fully in your WordPress.
 Rather than having a plugin that connects your existing Matomo On-Premise or Matomo Cloud account with WordPress, you get the convenience of having a powerful analytics platform within your WordPress.

 After six years of development, we are proud to announce the 1.0.0 release of our WP-Matomo WordPress plugin!